catvasily/eegfhabrainage/preprocessing/README.md

 * `welch_logf.py`: calculate power spectrum by Welch method for logarithmically spaced frequencies
 * `utils.py`: a set of small utility functions; see [documentation](../doc/_build/html/index.html) for details

+* `view_hd_embedding()`: a top level utility function for visualization of high-dimensional data via embedding it into a 2D or 3D space, by means of 'MDS', 'tSNE', 'UMAP' or a similar algortithm.

 Please refer to [auto-generated documentation](../doc/_build/html/index.html) for more details.